 That's it!

-Alternatively, the KNIME Analytics Platform has an AI assistant, K-AI, that builds visual workflows for you based on your directions.
-Using the prompt - “How can I remove invisible Unicode characters from my text data?” and following the output of K-AI to configure the String Manipulation node, we get the desired result.
+KNIME has an AI assistant, K-AI, that builds visual workflows for you based on your directions.
+Using the prompt "How can I remove invisible Unicode characters from my text data?" and following the output of K-AI to configure the String Manipulation node, you get the desired result.

 Clean data faster with KNIME